 It’s no surprise the more money is made in a specific industry, the more important it gets to fight allergies caused by the industry’s products.
 In 2018 the worldwide production of milk was estimated at 800.000 metric tonnes.

 Because milk prices fluctuate frequently it’s hard to calculate the exact total turnover.
 Moreover, many milk products are sold to consumers way above the price farmers receive.
-However, setting the average farmers-price per kilo between 0.25 and 0.50 US-dollar, the total turnover must be somewhere between 200 and 400 billion US-dollars.
+However, setting the average farmers-price per kilo between 0.25 and 0.50 US dollars, the total turnover must be somewhere between 200 and 400 billion US dollars.

 To prevent cow milk allergies scientists masked the most important cow milk protein with iron.
 The idea is that the iron mask fools the body by letting it think that you’re not drinking milk.
 This stops the allergic response, and might even prevent milk allergies from developing.